 - passenger transport services

-- contracts for not more than £42
+- contracts for £42 or less

 - supply of goods or services where the price depends on fluctuations in the financial markets beyond the control of the trader (this does not apply to water, gas, electricity or district heating)

 - supply of goods that have been made to your specification or clearly personalised, such as a photograph printed on to a t-shirt or made-to-measure curtains and in some cases goods supplied for home improvements, such as double glazing